apache/mesos/docs/windows.md

 tested.

 Use `-DENABLE_SSL=ON` when running CMake to build with OpenSSL.

+> Warning: This currently requires the use of `-DENABLE_LIBEVENT=ON`
+> instead of `-DENABLE_LIBWINIO=ON`; however, the use of libevent on
+> Windows is not recommended, as it is buggy and will be unsupported
+> in the future.

 Note that it will link to OpenSSL dynamically, so if the built executables are deployed elsewhere, that machine also needs OpenSSL installed.